There is a number of utilities available for testing APIs. Some of them are covered in the following topics:

 Browser-based REST clients

-WSO2 API Manager is shipped with a REST Client by default in order to invoke and test an API through the API Store.
+WSO2 API Manager comes with a REST Client by default.
+It helps you to invoke and test an API through the API Store.
 WSO2 REST Client has a simple Web interface and facilitates a range of HTTP verbs from simple GET method to POST, PUT, DELETE, OPTIONS.
 It also includes capability to move data around in header and payload fields.
 The REST Client is a useful alternative to similar tools like cURL.

 Follow the instructions below to invoke the REST Client.